Accepting the rebuke, but not taking it sitting down? (8,9)

 I cannot quite understand how this works, but

-'the' could be 't' (the is pronounced as a 't' sound in some dialects) and 't' is present in the answer.
+'the' could be 't' (the is pronounced as a 't' sound in some dialects) and 't' is found within the answer.

-'rebuke' could be 'correct' (correcting is a kind of rebuking) and 'correct' is found within the answer.
+'rebuke' could be 'correct' (correcting is a kind of rebuking) and 'correct' is present in the answer.

-'it' could be 'sa' (old-fashioned abbreviation for sex appeal) and 'sa' is located in the leftover letters.
+'it' could be 'sa' (old-fashioned abbreviation for sex appeal) and 'sa' is found in the remaining letters.

 Can you help me to learn more?